-Working with us, Russell successfully restored habitat for the tiny songbird on his ranch, which sits just beyond the reach of Austin’s sprawl.
-He participates in Safe Harbor, an EDF brainchild.
-Under Safe Harbor, landowners like Russell received incentives from the government to protect rare species on their land, while avoiding new government restrictions on how they use their land.
+We designed Safe Harbor, a program that lets landowners receive incentives from the government to protect rare species on their land, while avoiding new restrictions on how they use their land.